MAVeny426/Product-Management-API/README.md

 POST /login

--Description: Logs in an existing user.
+- Description: Logs in an existing user.

--Body:
+- Body:

 ```
 {